+97.016G Project Report C9

-97.031G Linguistics and Written and Spoken Communication
+97.031G Linguistics and Written and Spoken Communication C1

-As for 97.001G (lectures only).
+As for 97.00 01G (lectures only).

-97.032G Basic Information Theory
+97.032G Basic Information Theory C1

-As for 97.002G (lectures only).
+As for 97.00 02G (lectures only).

-97.034G Psychology of Communication
+97.034G Psychology of Communication C2

-As for 97.004G (lectures only).
+As for 97.0 04G (lectures only).

 97.035G Audio Video Equipment C2

-As for 97.0075 (lectures only).
+As for 97.0 075 (lectures only).

-97.037G Audio Video Signals in Communication C1
+97.037G Audio Visual Signals in Communication C1

 As for 9.00 7G (lectures only).

 97.038G The Body in Communication C1

 As for 97.0 08G (lectures only).

 97.043G Presentation of Information C1

 As for 97.0 13G (lectures only).

-97.046G Introduction to Microprocessor Systems C2
+97.046G Introduction to Microprocessor Systems C3

 Review of semiconductor technologies and their development.
 Digital logic and integrated circuit devices.
 Codes.
-Microprocessors and their bus signals.
+Microprocessors and their bus structures.
 Fundamental computer cycles and internal operations.
 Programmer's model of a microcomputer system.
 Instruction sets and simple machine language programs.
 Semiconductor memory devices and their interfacing.
-Interfacing and programming of serial and parallel input.
-Output devices and the connection of a variety of special purpose functions to these, such as displays, analog converters, etc. Description of software development tools including monitors, assemblers, EPROM programmers and higher level languages.
-An overview of magnetic tape recording, floppy disks, cathode ray tube raster scan displays and keyboards.
+Interfacing and programming of serial and parallel input/output.
+Description of software development tools including monitors, assemblers, EPROM programmers and higher level languages.